citation-file-format/cff-initializer-javascript/README.dev.md

 1. Make a [release on GitHub](https://github.com/citation-file-format/cff-initializer-javascript/releases/new).
 1. Check that the [Publish](https://github.com/citation-file-format/cff-initializer-javascript/actions/workflows/publish.yml) workflow was triggered by making the release, and that it was successful.
 1. Inspect the deployed github.io website [https://citation-file-format.github.io/cff-initializer-javascript/](https://citation-file-format.github.io/cff-initializer-javascript/).
-1. Check whether the [zenodraft](https://github.com/citation-file-format/cff-initializer-javascript/actions/workflows/zenodraft.yml) workflow was triggered correctly by making the GitHub release.
+1. Check whether the [zenodraft](https://github.com/citation-file-format/cff-initializer-javascript/actions/workflows/zenodraft.yml) workflow was triggered correctly when the GitHub release was created.
 1. Go to Zenodo, log in, inspect the draft release.
 If all looks good, click "Publish" in Zenodo's frontend.

 ## References